JonathonMurphy/auto-report-generation/README.md

   * Install [Node](https://nodejs.org/en/download/) if not already installed on your machine.

 * Run npm link - might have to run sudo npm link

+  * This will allow you to run the application from anywhere on the command line.

 * Create ./auth/creds.json

   * Go to the [Google APIs Console](https://console.developers.google.com/).